VeeamHub/powershell/BR-UpgradeV12/README.md

 ## Known Issues

 * If Veeam software other than Veeam Backup Enterprise Manager or Veeam Backup & Replication Server is installed on the same server, this software will be taken offline during the upgrade.
-* After the upgrade, any Agent-based backups (VAW/VAL/VAM/VAU) that Veeam administers will need to be upgraded.
+* After the upgrade, any Veeam Agents (VAW/VAL/VAM/VAU) managed by Veeam Backup & Replication will need to be upgraded.
-* This script does NOT backup the Enterprise Manager database prior to upgrade.
-It's recommended to perform a DB backup prior to upgrade.
+* This script does NOT backup the Enterprise Manager database.
+Prior to upgrade, it's recommended to perform a DB backup.

 ## Requirements